 The White Rim Trail surrounding the Island in the Sky Mesa in Canyonlands National Park, Mineral Bottom Road alongside Green River in Labrynth Canyon, the Shafer Trail between Canyonlands and Moab that is visible below Dead Horse Point, and Long Canyon Road between Utah 313 and Shafer Trail/Potash Road/Utah 279, are rugged back roads that provide awesome scenic views (and panic on switchbacks?).
 It should be noted that all four of these roads are listed on dangerousroads.org and should be travelled only when they are completely dry.
-The White Rim Trail can only be reached by dropping down switchbacks on the Mineral Bottom Road on the west (banner photo and in the gallery) on the west or Shafer Trail (banner photo) on the east.
+The White Rim Trail can only be reached by dropping down switchbacks on the Mineral Bottom Road on the west (banner photo and in the gallery) or Shafer Trail on the east (banner photo and in the gallery).
 Both roads are identified on many maps and web sites as being on the White Rim Trail (the Shafer switchbacks banner photo is named “whiterimtrail” by its author).
 And Mineral Bottom Road and Shafer Trail have multiple names, adding to the confusion.
 These are rugged and dangerous roads on a desolate high desert plateau with no potable water, 1000' cliffs without guard rails, no cell access, and no nearby medical services - no services of any kind - the cost of towing a disabled vehicle from the White Rim Trail will probably exceed $1,000.
 It should also be noted that animals (bear, bobcat, etc.) live in this wilderness.
-All routes to the White Rim Trail begin off US191 north of Moab: U313 10 miles north of Moab, and U279 2 miles north of Moab.
+All routes to the White Rim Trail begin off US191 north of Moab: Utah 313 10 miles north of Moab, and Utah 279 2 miles north of Moab.
 Also note that the Shafer Trail and Long Canyon Road are restricted to street-legal vehicles.
 Geologic Road Guide discusses the geology at 15 stops along the Shafer Trail.

-The White Rim Trail meanders for 100 rugged miles betweem Mineral Bottom Road and Shafer Trail, beside Green River, then across the White Rim around Island in the Sky Mesa, with scenic views, canyons, trails, and campgrounds along the Trail.
+The White Rim Trail meanders for 100 rugged miles between Mineral Bottom Road and Shafer Trail, beside Green River, then across the White Rim around Island in the Sky Mesa, with scenic views, canyons, trails, and campgrounds along the Trail.
 DangerousRoads.org says the drive requires 2-3 days, other sources say it could be driven in 10-12 hours in excellent weather with limited traffic.
 The photos tell the story of the White Rim Trail.

-Utah U313, the Dead Horse Point Mesa Scenic Byway, west off US191 10 miles north of Moab, is the usual beginning point for reaching the White Rim Trail.
+Utah highway 313, the Dead Horse Point Mesa Scenic Byway, west off US191, 10 miles north of Moab, is the usual beginning point.

 The first route to the Trail begins with Mineral Bottom Road, which turns west off U313, 12.2 miles west of US191.
-Mineral Bottom Road goes across a mesa, drops down switchbacks, and and meets the west end of the White Rim Trail near Green River, 12.9 miles west of U313.
+Mineral Bottom Road goes across a mesa, drops down crazy switchbacks, and and meets the west end of the White Rim Trail near Green River, 12.9 miles west of U313.

 Long Canyon Road splits left off U313 18+ miles from US191, just beyond an airstrip.
 It continues across Dead Horse Mesa, then descends steeply through narrow Pucker Pass and switchbacks into Long Canyon and ends at Potash Road, a distance of 7.4 miles.
 There is significant scenery along the way with a huge fallen boulder that forms an underpass.
-It is impassable during/after heavy rain (perhaps even light rain).
+It is impassable during/after heavy rain (perhaps even light rain?).

-An isolated, rugged, ≅120 mile scenic loop begins on Mineral Bottom Road at U313, down switchbacks to White Rim Trail, along Green River and White Rim around Island Mesa on White Rim Trail to Shafer Trail, west up the switchbacks to Island in the Sky Road, and back to Mineral Bottom Road at U313.
+An isolated, rugged, ≅120 mile scenic loop begins on Mineral Bottom Road at U313, down switchbacks to the White Rim Trail, along Green River and the White Rim around Island Mesa on White Rim Trail to Shafer Trail, west up the switchbacks to Island in the Sky Road, and back to Mineral Bottom Road at U313.

 Or turn east on the Shafer trail and continue through scenic Shafer Basin and through the Colorado River canyon on Shafer Trail/Potash Road/U279 to Moab.